Last updated on 21 March, 2022

 What is intelligent document processing (IDP)?

 According to industry research, about 90% of data within any organization is unstructured, and most of it is locked in documents.
 Everest defines documents as “email, text, PDF and scanned documents” — which first-generation, rules-based RPA cannot process.
 IDP has emerged as a critical capability for large organizations because RPA customers have struggled to scale automation programs, most of which require processing a large volume of documents.
-With IDP, operations are able to automate data capture, classification, and extraction.
+With Intelligent Document Processing, operations are able to automate data capture, classification, and extraction.

 Why is WorkFusion a Leader out of 16 IDP vendors?